Key Highlights

 11. Conducting Competitive Analysis and Market Positioning

-Which keywords are they targeting?
+What keywords are they ranking for?

-What marketing strategies are they employing?
+What marketing tactics are they using?

-Inbound marketing holds immense potential for SaaS companies—but it’s not without its hurdles.
+Inbound marketing holds immense potential for SaaS companies, but it’s not without its hurdles.
 To succeed, it's important to recognize these challenges early and adopt practical strategies to overcome them.
 Here’s a breakdown of key challenges and how to tackle them effectively:

 1. Problem: High Market Competition